energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - Estimated Duration: 4 weeks

 ### Milestone 5: Apply AI Algo(s) to Data (for Demonstration)
     - Estimated Duration: 4 weeks.
 See notes below, as this milestone is going to depend on having data worth analyzing as I'm using simulated device data as input for the prior milestones.
-I'm hoping a partner will have an interest in providing actual PTD data samples that might show real-world application & utility (maybe from EV, wind or solar systems).
+I'm hoping a partner will have an interest in providing actual PTD data samples that might show real-world application & utility (maybe from EV, wind, solar, hydro, geothermal, etc.).

 # Additional Information/Notes:

     - Project idea genesis came from seeing EW and Vodafone partnership, which leads to IOT.
 I then thought there must be a way for all the EW-DOS enabled IOT device "power and energy data" to feed into OCEAN for AI consumption, learning and refinement of EW tech (feedback loop).
 This might also enable marketplaces, public and private in OCEAN for Energy Data for IOT.
-Furthermore, after watching Chernobyl recently (really well done!), anything I can do to help renewables/solar/EV get smarter is something I would find good and worth doing.
+Furthermore, after watching Chernobyl recently (really well done!), anything I can do to help clean energy projects and renewables get smarter is something I would find good and worth doing.
 I tend to only work on projects I am interested in and believe in and have passion about, and hence, this is why I’m interested in connecting EWT and OCEAN.

     - This project is not for trading or buying/selling of energy contracts (that's a different market than the focus of this project).